RAIN: Your Language Models Can Align Themselves without Finetuning: Experiments

-We utilize self-evaluation to determine the value of a state.
-In this section, we assess the accuracy of self-evaluation.
-As shown in Table 1, the self-evaluation accuracy is higher than random guessing.
-Although self-evaluation can have errors, our method still significantly improves the model's performance.
+\textbf{Accuracy of self-evaluation.} We assess the accuracy of self-evaluation.
+As shown in Table \ref{tab:acc}, the self-evaluation accuracy is higher than random guess.
+Therefore, one can use the advantage over random guess to boost the harmfulness rate.
+Although self-evaluation can have errors, RAIN still significantly improves the model's performance.

+\textbf{Time efficiency.} We assess the time efficiency of RAIN in Table \ref{tab:time}.
+Compared to vanilla auto-regressive inference, RAIN demands on average a 4-fold time increase on the LLaMA models for the HH dataset.
+Notably, the time overhead shrinks w.r.t. the increased safety of the models.